7 min read

 What Is Waterfall Methodology?

-Waterfall uses a rigid linear model with sequential phases for development: requirements, design, development, testing, release, maintenance.
-Each phase must be complete in its entirety before progressing to the next step.
+Waterfall uses a rigid linear model with sequential phases for development: requirements, design, development, testing, release, and maintenance.
+Each phase must be completed before proceeding to the next step.

 When Is It Best To Use the Waterfall Method?